Joe1sn/ADT/Chapter_II/README.md

 `IsEmpty(list)`

-judge is lenth empty; return OK if it's empty, return ERROR if it's not
+judge is the lenth empty; return OK if it's empty, return ERROR if it's not

 ```c
 status is_empty(seq_list *L){